FlawlessNa/Legends/README.md

 - [ ] Improve client_handler to avoid need of updating window title on every game update
 - [ ] Improvements of movements, particularly to avoid hitting while character is crouched
 - [ ] Looks like there's an existing bug between window switching and key releases
+- [ ] For keys dependent on keyboard layout, such as "'", this can cause issues as the key doesn't do what it is intended to do in case of wrong layout
+  - This is because the _keyboard_layout_handle is decorated with lru_cache
+  - Can remove decorator, but function is somewhat slower (it is extremely minimal though)
+  - Still, it doesn't solve issue because if layout is wrong, the "'" should become "è" (as an example) and configs are therefore wrong in such  a case

 ## Improvements
 - [ ] Rebuffing: